DEL MAR HIGH SCHOOL STUDENT-ATHLETE CODE OF CONDUCT

 Assault/Fighting: Any student/athlete involved in an assault/fight either on campus or off will face the following disciplinary actions:

 Suspension: Any student/athlete who is suspended from school for defiance of authority or any action not mentioned above will face the following disciplinary actions:

-I have read and agree to respect and comply with the CUHSD Student Athlete Code of Conduct.
+Student-Athletes must read and agree to respect and comply with the Del Mar High School Student-Athlete Code of Conduct.

 Student-Athletes and parents can download a copy of this document below.